PEMapModder/IRCBridge/README.md

 IRCBridge
 =========

-Let people talk on your server with an IRC client
+A PocketMine-MP plugin that lets people talk on your PocketMine server with an IRC client.